sebastianbirk/datascience-bootcamp/content/01_bootcamp_introduction_&_tools_setup/README.md

 - When running VS Code Remote, extensions can therefore be installed either on your local machine or in your WSL distribution (remote).
 Selecting the 'Extensions' tab will display a list of extensions split between your local machine and your WSL distribution.
 Extensions for the client (the user interface), like themes, are installed once on your local machine.
 Installing server extensions on the remote, like the Python extension, or anything that handles things like linting or debugging, must be done separately in your WSL distribution (once in each one if you have multiple).
 VS Code will display a warning icon ⚠, along with a green "Install in WSL" button, if you have an extension locally installed that is not installed in your WSL.
 - Now install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) in your WSL distribution.

+#### 1.2.6 JupyterLab

+JupyterLab is the latest open-source web-based interactive development environment for notebooks, code, and data.
+As such, it is one of the most popular tools for Data Scientists.
+Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+A modular design invites extensions to expand and enrich functionality.

 ## Virtual Machine (Ubuntu 18.04)

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsebastianbirk%2Fdatascience-bootcamp%2Fmain%2Finfrastructure%2Fvm%2Ftemplate.json)